 Fishing is one of the most significant drivers of declines in ocean wildlife populations.
 Catching fish is not inherently bad for the ocean, except for when vessels catch fish faster than stocks can replenish, something called overfishing.

 The number of overfished stocks globally has tripled in half a century and today fully one-third of the world's assessed fisheries are currently pushed beyond their biological limits, according to the Food and Agriculture Organization of the United Nations.
 Overfishing is closely tied to bycatch—the capture of unwanted sea life while fishing for a different species.
 This, too, is a serious marine threat that causes the needless loss of billions of fish, along with hundreds of thousands of sea turtles and cetaceans.

 The damage done by overfishing goes beyond the marine environment.
 Billions of people rely on fish for protein, and fishing is the principal livelihood for millions of people around the world.

-Many fishers are aware of the need to safeguard fish populations and the marine environment, however illegal fishing and other regulatory problems still exist.
-WWF works with stakeholders to reform fisheries management globally, focusing on sustainable practices that conserve ecosystems, but also sustain livelihoods and ensure food security.
+Many people who make a living catching, selling, and buying fish are working to improve how the world manages and conserves ocean resources.
+WWF works with a cross-section of stakeholders to reform fisheries management globally, focusing on sustainable practices that not only conserve ecosystems, but also sustain livelihoods and ensure food security.